nats-io/natscli/README.md

 All the admin actions the `jsm` CLI can do falls in the sections below.

+Subjects that and in `T` like `server.JetStreamCreateConsumerT` are formats and would need to have the Stream Name and in some cases also the Consumer name interpolated into them.
+In this case `t := fmt.Sprintf(server.JetStreamCreateConsumerT, streamName)` to get the final subject.

 #### General Info

 |subject|Description|Request Payload|Response Payload|